 Mr. Mathews graduated from Rutgers School of Law-Camden with high honors, where he served as Lead Marketing Editor for the Rutgers Journal of Law & Religion, served as a teaching assistant for the Legal Research and Writing Program, received the 1L legal Writing Award, and received a Dean’s Merit Scholarship and the Hamerling Merit Scholarship.
 He received his B.A. from Rutgers University-Camden in 2000 with highest honors, where he was inducted into the Athenaeum honor society.

-Mr. Mathews also serves as a member of the Planning Commission for the township of Lower Merion.
+Mr. Mathews also serves as Co-Chair of the Planning Commission for the township of Lower Merion.
 His pro bono work has included representation of the Holmesburg Fish and Game Protective Association in Philadelphia.
 He also served on the Amicus Committee for the National Association of Shareholder and Consumer Attorneys (NASCAT) for over ten years.